Posts in the ‘Javascript’ category

 So which path are we going to follow?
 Tune in next time!

-printf in AJAX?
+Printf in AJAX?
 Sorry, that’s not debugging.

 This post is one in a continuing series where we internally debate the merits of the over-hyped promise of AJAX…